What is a persistent login?

 Additionally, you can also visit your account page where you will be able to see which persistent logins that are currently active.
 You can delete any of these manually at any point.

 What happens if I just close the browser window?

 That depends on how your browser is setup.
 By default, most browsers do not delete cookies when you close the window.
 So when you revisit Project Euler the server will detect the cookie and as long as the expiration period has not elapsed, you will be automatically signed-in.

-Fortunately, it will be automatically removed from the DB when it expires, you can delete it manually from your account page, or it will be overwritten if you exceed the maximum number of persistent logins.
+Fortunately, the database reference will be removed automatically when it expires or it will be overwritten if you exceed the maximum number of persistent logins.